abelsiqueira/evplan/README.md

 Install
 =======

-You will need Python 3, git and pdflatex.
+You will need Python 3.
+See the list of required packages in REQUIREMENTS.

 How to use
 ==========

-WARNING: It will work like this, currently doesn't.

 First, create your project using

-    $ evclan create NAME
+    $ evplan generate NAME

 Inside the folder will be a tree, like